2020: W – April A to Z… Family Stories

 Josephine “JoJo” and Joseph “Joe” Viscuso

-One year later, on a Monday… Josephine (JoJo) married Joseph Viscuso on Oct.
+One year later, the fifth bride… Josephine (JoJo) married Joseph Viscuso on Oct.
 11, 1948 at St. Michael’s Church in Wooster Square… sadly no cherry blossoms in bloom… but she also walked down the aisle wearing her sister in law, Josie’s, dress.
 What a compliment to the original bride… in wearing her dress; luckily all the girls had been about the same size.
+This wedding took place on a Monday… very unusal day for a wedding, but I’m told people often opted for weekday weddings as a cost saving.
 I’ve often wondered if there was a running joke… at each wedding… as to who would wear the dress next… like tossing a coin!
-If only I had asked these questions many years ago… I could have had every bride’s story, as I was fortunate to have known them all when I married into the family.
+If only I had asked these questions many years ago… I could have had every bride’s story, as I was fortunate to have known all the brides when I married into the family.

 Catherine & James “Jimmy” Donahue